Meet the cast of Honour - TheNewsTrace

 Who’s Mahmod Mahmod?
 The daddy of Banaz and Bekhal Mahmod.

 The place have I seen Umit Ulgen earlier than?
-The actor has made appearances in tasks as diverse as Physician Unusual (as Sol Rama), The Tunnel, The Bureau (as Commendenant Sehrat), and Spectre.
+The actor has made appearances in initiatives as diverse as Physician Unusual (as Sol Rama), The Tunnel, The Bureau (as Commendenant Sehrat), and Spectre.

 Selva Rasalingham performs Ari Mahmod